 The Indian & Global Environment Section is basically general awareness section that is designed to test the IQ of the candidate.
 This section will include general knowledge questions along with questions about current economic, social and political happenings at national as well as international levels.
 The main topics from which questions are asked in this section include business, politics, sports, awards and recognitions, books and others.
 In order to prepare well for this section, candidates must develop a good reading habit and keep abreast with latest current affairs.

-All the five sections of MAT exam carry 40 questions of 4 marks each; taking the total MAT marks to 800.
-There is a negative marking of 25% for each wrong answer.
+All the five sections of MAT exam carry 40 questions of 1 marks each; taking the total MAT marks to 200.
+There is a negative marking of 0.25for each wrong answer.

 7. CMAT 2018

 Common Management Aptitude Test (CMAT) is a national level MBA entrance exam that enables students to seek admission to all management programmes approved by the AICTE.
-The test is conducted by AICTE (All India Council for Technical Education) and is considered to be the second most important management entrance exam after CAT.
+The test is conducted by NTA (National Testing Agency) and is considered to be the second most important management entrance exam after CAT.

 CMAT is a three hour computer based test which has 100 questions from four main sections of Quantitative Aptitude and Data Interpretation, Logical Reasoning, Language Comprehension and General Awareness.
 The core sections of Quant, Data Interpretation and Logical Reasoning are structured in the same way as CAT and general preparation for CAT would cover all major topics included in syllabus for CMAT.